mantidproject/mantid/docs/source/release/v6.10.0/framework.rst

     in Euphonic, and will be converted to phonon modes on a q-point mesh when Abins(2D) is run.

-  The Euphonic JSON formats are convenient to create with Python scripts, and recommended for users who wish to somehow customise or manipulate their data before using it with Abins(2D).

 - New algorithm :ref:`LoadErrorEventsNexus <algm-LoadErrorEventsNexus>` to load events from the ``bank_error_events`` bank of a NeXus file.
 - Re-implemtation of :ref:`LoadEventNexus <algm-LoadEventNexus>` when specifying the ``CompressTolerance``.
 This uses significantly less memory to create fewer events overall.